billabear/billabear.com/content/guides/tax/how-to-validate-italian-tax-numbers-with-vatsense.md

 ---
-title: "How to validate German tax numbers with VAT Sense"
+title: "How to validate Italian tax numbers with VAT Sense"
-slug: "how-to-validate-german-tax-numbers-with-vatsense"
+slug: "how-to-validate-italian-tax-numbers-with-vatsense"
 section: tax
 author:
   display_name: Iain
 meta:
   keywords: subscription management software, SaaS Business, Software as a Service, BillaBear
-  description: How to validate German VAT Numbers
+  description: How to validate Italian VAT Numbers
-  title: "A walkthrough of how to use the VAT Sense API to validate German VAT numbers"
+  title: "A walkthrough of how to use the VAT Sense API to validate Italian VAT numbers"
 ---
 For this guide you will need to have a VAT Sense API Key, you can get a free one at [vatsense.com](https://vatsense.com/signup?referral=BILLABEAR).

 VAT Sense is an API that allows you to fetch tax rates and validate tax numbers.
-Today we'll look at the tax validation functionality to validate German VAT Numbers.
+Today we'll look at the tax validation functionality to validate Italian VAT Numbers.

 ## VAT Number

 One of the important things to note is that the VAT number **MUST** be prefixed with the 2-letter country code.
-So for Germany that would be with a DE prefix.
+So for Italy that would be with a IT prefix.

 ## Consultation Number